kimdesok/Machine-Learning-Engineering-for-Production-MLOps/course4/week2-ungraded-labs/C4_W2_Lab_1_FastAPI_Docker/no-batch/README.md

 CMD ["uvicorn", "app.main:app", "--host", "0.0.0.0", "--port", "80"]
 ```

-Remember you can also look at it within the `no-batch` directory.
+#(maybe important) Remember you can also look at it within the `no-batch` directory.

+#This part needs to be run at Windows Powershell.
 ## Build the image

 Now that the `Dockerfile` is ready and you understand its contents, it is time to build the image.
 To do so, double check that you are within the `no-batch` directory and use the `docker build` command.